SumaiaAlhemyari/ai201-project3-takemeter/planning.md

 ## 4. Data Collection Plan

-**Source:** r/TrueFilm top posts, collected using a two-step local Python script that uses Reddit's public JSON API (no credentials required).
-Scripts are run on a local Linux machine with a residential IP address to avoid Reddit's block on cloud IP ranges.

-**Why local scripts:** Reddit's PRAW library now requires approval for new OAuth tokens.
-Reddit also blocks Google Colab's IP addresses with a 403 Forbidden response.
-A local machine with a realistic browser User-Agent header and randomized 3–8 second delays between requests successfully bypasses these restrictions.
+**Source:** r/TrueFilm top posts, collected and saved in a CSV file unlabled.

-**Collection target:** 300 posts (buffer for broken links, removed posts, and posts that turn out to be unlabelable).
-After filtering, the goal is 200+ usable labeled examples.
+**Collection target:** 300 posts but will use only 200.
+The goal is 200+ usable labeled examples at least 80 posts per lable.

-**Target distribution:** Approximately 67 posts per label. r/TrueFilm's rules naturally produce more `analysis` and `interpretation` posts than `reaction` posts, so distribution may be slightly uneven.
+**Target distribution:** Approximately 80 posts per label. r/TrueFilm's rules naturally produce more `analysis` and `interpretation` posts than `reaction` posts, so distribution may be slightly uneven.

-**If a label is underrepresented after 200 examples:** If any label falls below 55 posts, additional posts of that type will be collected manually by browsing r/TrueFilm directly and identifying posts that clearly fit the underrepresented label.
-The goal is to keep all labels above 55 posts (roughly 27% of the dataset) to avoid training on a heavily imbalanced set.
+**If a label is underrepresented after 200 examples:** If any label falls below 75 posts, additional posts of that type will be collected manually by browsing r/TrueFilm directly and identifying posts that clearly fit the underrepresented label.
+The goal is to keep all labels above 75 posts (roughly 27% of the dataset) to avoid training on a heavily imbalanced set.
 A heavily imbalanced dataset produces a model that predicts the majority class most of the time, making per-class metrics meaningless.

 **What to skip during collection:**
 - Removed posts (`[removed]`) or deleted posts (`[deleted]`)